internetarchive/dweb-archivecontroller/README.md

 ## Release notes

+* v0.1.80 Processor for metadata field report; downloads direct from archive.org (reqd for epub);
 * v0.1.79 workaround bug in embed playlist API; some cases for search in local; _query use DT.fetch; speedup in expand
 * v0.1.78 fix bugs in Epub, Kindle and update some other formats
 * v0.1.77 fix bug with /local introduced in .76; dont fetch metadata for files unless IPFS||WEBTORRENT